Since 1999 the Founders of Rainbow Schools have visited centres in India which support disabled and orphaned children.

 After 9 years of training teachers and parents, holding seminars, workshops, demonstrations on the use of key resources, it was clear that Northern India needed to see and experience what we in the West take for granted…

-A HOLISTIC, INCLUSIVE and fully INTEGRATED way of supporting the most vulnerable people in society.
+A HOLISTIC and fully INTEGRATED way of supporting the most vulnerable people in society.

-It was then the idea of a RAINBOW SCHOOL was born.
+It was then the idea of a RAINBOW CENTRE PUNJAB was born.

-One which will empower, educate and enable all, including the wider community.
+One which will empower, educate and enable all SPECIAL NEEDS CHILDREN, including the wider community.

 A shining example of what could be and to trailblazer a new way forward that includes rather than excludes vulnerable people.

-One that will inspire politicians and society to WANT to change the established educational system so that all government schools could be modelled on the RAINBOW SCHOOL way.
+One that will inspire politicians and society to WANT to change the established educational system so that all government schools could be modelled on the RAINBOW CENTRE way.

 Our Vision